IEthanHD/Framework/README.md

 # Features:

   - Police, Civ and Medic roles all in one slot no need to log off.
+  - Civilian LogOn System
+  - Will Inlcude All IRT Scripts
   - Banking System
   - Virtual Item system
   - Vitem shops, vehicle shops, weapon shops, clothing stores etc.